-Awarded annually, the recipient is someone who has changed "The Game" - for all females - by forging the often difficult course through previously uncharted territory in and/or around the sport of American Football so that the next generation of girls might follow more easily.
+Awarded annually, the recipient is someone who has changed "The Game" - for all females - by forging a previously uncharted course in the sport of American Football for the benefit of future generations of girls who desire to play this game.

 Scientists and Healthcare Sheroes & Heroes